 Average dN/dS is similar or slightly lower for genes in the nucleus (mt = 0.082, nuc = 0.079, p = 0.307; Table 2), with the exception of the well-conserved ribosomal genes, which have lower dN/dS in the mitochondria (mt = 0.044, nuc = 0.088, p = 0.208).
 None of these differences in dN/dS are significant, suggesting that the average amount of purifying selection experienced by genes in the nucleus is not significantly different from that experienced by those in the mitochondria.

 The efficacy of purifying selection can also be measured by estimating the fraction of segregating nonsynonymous polymorphisms that undergo fixation.
 Such a measure can be calculated using the neutrality index (NI = (Pn / Ps) / (Dn / Ds), where Pn and Ps are the number of nonsynonymous and synonymous polymorphisms respectively; Dn and Ds are the number of nonsynonymous and synonymous fixed differences respectively).
 The neutrality index is usually found to be larger than 1.0 for genes experiencing purifying selection because mildly deleterious variants are allowed to segregate among individuals, but rarely fix in populations.
 Higher values of the NI suggest that smaller proportion of segregating nonsynonymous variants are allowed to fix in the population, indicating stronger efficacy of purifying selection.
 The number of branch-specific substitutions at synonymous (Ds) and nonsynonymous (Dn) sites was calculated by ancestral reconstruction, using P. tetraurelia, P. biaurelia, P. sexaurelia, P. caudatum, and P. multimicronucleatum, for both the nucleus and the mitochondria, and restricted to sites for which changes could be confidently inferred along specific branches.
 The advantage of using ancestral reconstruction to infer Dn and Ds is that particular sites that are very fast evolving can be excluded from the analysis, thus minimizing problems arising due to saturation of divergence at synonymous sites.
 Comparing the distributions of values of NI in the mitochondrion and nucleus shows that overall there is no significant difference between the two sets when all genes are included (whether we include or exclude Ymf genes) in P. tetraurelia (Table 2).
-However, for genes involved in oxidative phosphorylation, nuclear genes appear to be experiencing significantly stronger efficacy of purifying selection than mitochondrial genes (mt NI = 1.696, nuc NI = 6.087, p = 0.02).
+However, for genes involved in oxidative phosphorylation, nuclear genes appear to be experiencing significantly increased efficacies of purifying selection than mitochondrial genes (mt NI = 1.696, nuc NI = 6.087, p = 0.02).

 We also calculated the neutrality index as (n/s)/ (dN/dS) (Betancourt, et al. 2012; denoted by NIπ below) for each gene with dN/dS obtained from pairwise comparison with respect to P. biaurelia.
 In this case all sites contribute to the analysis, but the maximum likelihood estimate of pairwise dN/dS can minimize biases due to saturation of dS.
 Again, we observe that neutrality index of nuclear genes is either similar or higher than those of mitochondrial genes.
 Genes involved in oxidative phosphorylation in the nucleus have higher but not significantly different NI compared to those in the mitochondria (mt = 2.384, nuc = 6.712, p = 0.422).